 Assess the risk of a sprint

-Work item owners can specify minimal and maximal estimates in addition to the already existing estimates.
+Work item owners can specify minimum and maximum estimates in addition to the already existing estimates.
 This information is used to simulate the probability of work items being completed on time using a Monte Carlo method(2).

 Assuming that each developer completes his assigned work items in the same order as specified in the Current Work section of the My Work view, the "probability of completion" for a work item is indicated using a color gradient from white to red - from very probable to improbable.